Live on Half.

 All you have to do is live with a budget of 60% to 340% more than the average American household, which spends about $50,000 a year.
 With an extra $29,000 to $120,000 to spend every year, you should be able to manage.
 You got through residency without spending more than $79,000 a year, didn’t you?
 I certainly hope so!

-Our family of four managed to live quite well over the last year on less than $79,000.
+Our family of four manages to live quite well over the last year on less than $79,000.
 If we had a mortgage, our budget might have looked more like that of Dr. B. That’s OK.
 My in-demand specialty, along with a little geographic arbitrage makes me a Dr. C in terms of earning power.
+We also get much of our travel for next to nothing using clever travel rewards strategies.

 I’ve written about what it means to be a frugal physician, which is what you will need to be if you are a Dr. A with a household income of $200,000.
 To keep your budget in check, focus on the big stuff.
 Your home.
 Your cars.
 Private schools.
 Second homes.
 Second wives.